 Healthcare scientists often lead research and innovation, in support of the best possible patient care.
 In analytical toxicology, you’re involved in research such as developing methods to detect and identify novel drugs of abuse.

 - Job market and vacancies Expand / Collapse

-In February 2017, there were approximately 5,616 clinical scientists registered with the Health and Care Professions Council
+In January 2018, there were 5,732 clinical scientists registered with the Health and Care Professions Council

 Finding and applying for jobs